JetBrains/lets-plot/docs/geocoding.md

 <a id="ambiguity"></a>
 ### Ambiguity
-Often geocoding can find multiply objects for a name or don't find anything. in this case error will be generated:
+Often geocoding can find multiple objects for a name or do not find anything. in this case error will be generated:
  ```python
 geocode_cities(['warwick', 'worcester']).get_geocodes()
 ```